francescoimola/my-site/_notes/works/exhibition-title.md

 title: Exhibition Title Bot
 description: An autonomous bot generated a new exhibition title for a fictional art exhibition every day for two years between 2018 and 2021.
 ---
-The "Exhibition Title Bot" is an autonomous program that generated and posted on Twitter a new exhibition title for a fictional art exhibition.
-It run every day for two years between 2018 and 2021.
-And it stopped posting after generating over 500 titles, from the hilarious to the grotesque.
+The "Exhibition Title Bot" is an autonomous program that generated and tweeted over 500 exhibition titles for fictional art exhibitions, from the hilarious to the grotesque.
+It tweeted every day for two years between 2018 and 2021.

 I built it using [Bright Spiral](https://www.brightspiral.com/tracery/) and [Cheap Bots Done Quick](https://cheapbotsdonequick.com/).
 This work is inspired by [another exhibition title generator](http://www.mit.edu/~ruchill/lazycurator.submit.html) by Rebecca Uchill & Ben Guaraldi.